-Practice operations depend on a risk assessment of community spread of cases and your state’s current status with respect to being open or closed.
+Practice operations depend on a risk assessment of community spread of cases and your state’s current rate of vaccination.
 It is important to realize that this is a fluid and changing environment, that risk may change with time and decisions may need to change.

 American Academy of Allergy, Asthma & Immunology (AAAAI): Considerations for Safe Clinical Practice During the Pandemic: written by the COVID-19 Response Task Force (12/20/20)

-On December 21, 2020, Congress passed a legislative package (HR 133) comprised of COVID-19 relief provisions and appropriations for FY 2021.
-The key pieces of most interest to allergy practices are summarized here.
+COVID-19 relief provisions and appropriations for FY 2021 of interest to allergy practices are summarized here.

 The AMA, in cooperation with CMS, has released new codes for specific vaccine products.
 A spreadsheet of all the COVID-19 testing, vaccine and vaccine administration codes can be downloaded here.